Confused about Essential Oils? Here are essential oil facts so you can better understand what they are, how to use them, and more.

 But now I have put more here and hope to continue sharing with you.

-I hope this is all as helpful to you as it has been to me.
+I hope these essential oil facts are all as helpful to you as it has been to me.
 Here goes…..

 1. Are Essential Oils Really Oils?